Why Enroll in Kinesiology at MSU?

 Criteria for Admission to the Kinesiology Ph.D Program

-- Academic excellence – GPA, GRE scores and percentile ranks, reputation of department or program of study pursued, letters of recommendation
+- Academic excellence – GPA, GRE scores and percentile ranks (removal of this requirement is being considered), reputation of department or program of study pursued, letters of recommendation

 - Goals and their match to the department/program – statement of purpose, breadth and depth of professional/research experience, fit with faculty interests or department strengths, potential to benefit from and contribute to KIN.